-What is emotional learning for preschooler?
+What is Emotional Learning for Preschoolers?

-Ages 3 to 4 are when these kiddos start experiencing changes within their environment.
+Ages 3 to 4 are these kiddos start experiencing changes within their environment.
 Not only is this the first time they experience extended separation from their parents, but as they embark into the real world and get a taste of what school is like, our little ones will feel and experience all sorts of complicated and new emotions.

 At the age of three, these kids are still attempting to grasp their feelings.
 They're at the stage of life where if they find something funny, they'll burst into laughter, and if something makes them sad, they'll cry hysterically.
 They are used to taking and playing with whatever toy they desire, and though that behavior was okay at home, that same behavior can stir up problems in a preschool setting.

 As they enter the scary but exciting world of preschool, conflict is bound to arise between similar-aged kiddos who all take interest in that shiny brand new toy versus the old broken one in the bottom of the toy box.
 As parents, we are responsible for teaching them the importance and concept of sharing.
 Additionally, though these kids can feel all the emotions on the spectrum, they have not quite mastered the capabilities of controlling their impulses and emotions.
 Not to say that it is not okay for kids to cry when they're sad or laugh when they find something funny, it's about teaching your little ones the right and appropriate way to express their emotions and cope with them.